Congratulations, you got the job! Now, here’s how to make yourself indispensable in it: be relentlessly you.

 When the time is right, people won’t be surprised at your appetite for growth.
 This brand of career agility being what makes us truly indispensable in our careers – and how we thrive at being who we uniquely are in life.

-It's not always easy to articulate your uniqueness yourself.
+This article was written by a FGB Contributor.
+From the author: It's not always easy to articulate your uniqueness yourself.
 But expressing our core values in what we do is what makes us feel alive and our work feel aligned.
-If you want some support with this, just click here for a (free) Values Activation exercise I use with clients - designed to guide you to your uniqueness.
+If you want some support with this, just click here for a (free) Values Activation exercise I use with clients — designed to guide you to your uniqueness.